AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 Instructors can view AI-generated summaries of discussions in each breakout room to monitor participant conversations, assess alignment with the activity, and decide when to join a room.
 The summaries update automatically throughout the session as discussions unfold.

->[!NOTE]
->
->A room needs at least 60 seconds of discussion before a summary can be generated.
+A room needs at least 60 seconds of discussion before a summary can be generated.
 Rooms with less activity than this will not show a summary in the Check Room window.

 To view summaries: